 - There must be at least 2 witnesses besides the officiating minister.

 A marriage certificate is issued to the parties after a marriage has been contracted.
 The final step is the signing of the marriage certificate.
 This must be done by the couple and be witnessed by 2 people and the officiant (the person conducting the marriage ceremony).
 The duplicate must be sent to the Registrar of Marriages within seven (7) days after the celebration of marriage.
 The registrar of marriage upon receiving such certificate files it.
 Once all the steps are followed, it is a valid marriage under the Act.

 The Marriage Act also stipulates that the marriageable age of any person is 21 as it provides that where either of the party to be married is less than twenty-one years of age, then consent must be given by the father or mother or guardian of such person.

-Under the Marriage Act, there are some acts that are considered as offenses and if committed, it would lead to grave consequences.
-These offenses include but are not limited to:
+Under the Marriage Act, there are some acts that are considered as offences and if committed, it would lead to grave consequences.
+These offences include but are not limited to: